 You may receive Palmetto Fellows for up to eight semesters of undergraduate study.
-Landscape Architecture students may be eligible for the LIFE Scholarship during their 9th and 10th semesters.

 LIFE (Legislative Incentives for Future Excellence) Scholarships.
 The LIFE Scholarship is a renewable scholarship for residents of South Carolina who are enrolled full-time.
 Awards are made automatically; no scholarship application is required.
-The amount is \$5,000 per year and may be "enhanced" to \$7,500 per year for upperclassmen in declared science and mathematics related majors.
+The amount is \$5,000 per year and may be "Enhanced" to \$7,500 per year for upperclassmen in declared science and mathematics related majors.
 General and Initial eligibility requirements are at (LIFE Scholarship)

-• Eligibility Requirements for Continuing Students
+Eligibility Requirements for Continuing Students